Overcoming the Lamb Shift in System-Bath Interaction Models via KMS Detailed Balance: High-Accuracy Thermalization with Time-Bounded Interactions: Main results

-where $\tau_{\rm mix,\Phi_{\alpha}}(\varepsilon)$ is the mixing time of $\Phi_\alpha$ and $t_{\rm mix,\Phi_{\alpha}}(\varepsilon)$ is the rescaled mixing time defined in~\cref{def:mixing_time}. \end{thm} The rigorous version of~\cref{thm:fixed_point_approx} is established in the first part of~\cref{thm:end_to_end_ding} for the setting considered in~\cite{ding2025endtoendefficientquantumthermal}, where all constants and technical details are made explicit.
+where $\tau_{{\rm mix},\Phi_\alpha}(\varepsilon)$ is the mixing time of $\Phi_\alpha$ and $t_{{\rm mix},\Phi_\alpha}(\varepsilon)$ is the rescaled mixing time defined in Definition~\ref{def:mixing_time}. \end{thm} The rigorous version of~\cref{thm:fixed_point_approx} is established in the first part of~\cref{thm:end_to_end_ding} for the setting considered in~\cite{ding2025endtoendefficientquantumthermal}, where all constants and technical details are made explicit.
 Its proof is based on asymptotic analysis together with perturbation theory for fixed points.
-A high-level overview of the argument will be given in~\cref{sec:proof_overview}. \rev{We note} that the decomposition~\eqref{eqn:decompose2} in~\cref{thm:fixed_point_approx} is not automatically satisfied for general $\mathcal{L}$.
-To make this decomposition exist, the transition part of $\mathcal{L}$ must exactly satisfy the \rev{$\rho_\beta$}-KMS detailed balance condition defined in~\cref{def:DBC-general}.
-This requires a careful construction of the system-bath interaction model, as shown in~\cref{sec:system_bath_approximation}.
-Moreover, in existing algorithms, because $T$ is chosen to be finite, the transition term in $\mc{L}$ satisfies the KMS detailed balance condition only up to a truncation error depending on $T$.
-This truncation error decays exponentially in $T$ and can therefore be made negligible by taking $T$ to be logarithmically large.
-A more detailed discussion of this issue is provided in~\cref{sec:applications}.
+A high-level overview of the argument will be given in~\cref{sec:proof_overview}.
+We note that the decomposition~\eqref{eqn:decompose2} in~\cref{thm:fixed_point_approx} is not automatically satisfied for general $\mathcal{L}$.
+To make this decomposition exist, the transition part of $\mathcal{L}$ must exactly satisfy the $\rho_\beta$-KMS detailed balance condition defined in~\cref{def:DBC-general}.
+This requires a careful construction of the system-bath interaction model, as shown in~\cref{sec:system_bath_approximation}. \rev{Moreover, in existing algorithms, since the evolution time is finite, the leading order approximation \eqref{eqn:approx2} holds only up to a truncation error depending on $T_0$.
+This truncation error decays exponentially in $T_0$ and can therefore be made negligible by taking $T_0$ to be logarithmically large.
+See \cref{thm:ding_approx} for the setup of \cite{ding2025endtoendefficientquantumthermal}.
+A more detailed discussion of this issue is provided in~\cref{sec:applications}.}